 - This event has passed.

-It’s easy to take trees for granted if you see them everyday, but our region still holds some old growth trees.
-On Saturday, July 13 from 10 am to 1 pm, come visit some of these old growth trees on Mount Tom.
-Old growth tree expert and educator, Bob Leverett, will be our guide.
+It’s easy to take trees for granted if you see them every day, but our region still holds some trees that have lived for two or more centuries.
+On Saturday, July 13 from 10 am to 1 pm, come visit some of these impressive large older trees on Mount Tom.
+Old-growth forest expert and educator, Bob Leverett, will be our guide.
+Though Mount Tom does not have large enough ecologically intact tracts that can qualify as bona fide old growth (except possibly on a swath of the escarpment), its forest treasures are well worth visiting.

 You’ll learn about these mature trees on the Mount Tom state reservation and what they contribute ecologically, historically, culturally, aesthetically, and even from a human health perspective.
 We’ll talk about how to identify individual tree species growing along the trail, and Bob will show you several superlative trees, including a white pine that’s more than 140 feet tall.
 He’ll also discuss how he measures trees for championship competitions, and what we know about the ages of Mount Tom’s trees.
 And, we’ll talk about where the woodlands of Mount Tom fit in with carbon sequestration and the impact of climate change.